melezhik/sparrow-plugins/stale-proc-check/README.md

 Sets pattern to filter desired processes.
 Should be perl regexp.

-## hitask
+## history

 Check process for given period of time.
-Default value is \`1 days', An example values:
+Default value is `1 days`,

+Example values:

 * 1 months
 * 10 days